yuvalmGS/gigaspaces-wiki-jekyll/xap97net/the-ispaceproxy-interface.markdown

 # Using Generics and Default Values in the ISpaceProxy object

-The {{ISpaceProxy}} interface is implemented to provide a wide variety of options for reading data.
+The `ISpaceProxy` interface is implemented to provide a wide variety of options for reading data.
 By receiving and returning a generic parameter, the function provides the capability to read all types of objects in the Space.
 By implementing many overriding functions, you can take advantage of the in-built default values, or choose to specify your own values according to your own needs.
-In the Take function below, you can choose to override the timeout value, or use the default value of {{0}} and not specify a timeout value at all.
+In the Take function below, you can choose to override the timeout value, or use the default value of `0` and not specify a timeout value at all.

 {code:java}
 public interface ISpaceProxy{